joemasilotti/masilotti.com/src/_pages/turbo-native-workshop.md

 **How to authenticate users** - Configure Devise to ensure users remain signed in to the iOS app and how to make authenticated, non-web HTTP requests.

 **How to build native screens with SwiftUI** - Progressively enhance screens by converting them to fully native SwiftUI views, powered JSON endpoints.

+> "I was always searching for that missing piece to complete my understanding of Turbo Native.
+I found it in Joe's workshop.
+It blew me away with new and innovative tricks. **If you're thinking of giving Turbo Native a try, Joe is the perfect guide.**" - Tony Messias

 ## Resources